shantanuchandalia/shantanuchandalia/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Professional Summary:
+## Professional Summary:

-✨ 8 Years of Experience in Software Testing & Test Automation.
+# ✨ 8 Years of Experience in Software Testing & Test Automation.

 ✨ Worked with Wipro Technologies, Amdocs and ifm.

 ✨ Skilled in Test Planning, Test Automation, Exploratory Testing, Server - Side Testing and DevOps.

+## Skill-set
 Below is the skill-set which I have been work up or experimenting:

 - Test Management Tools: Quality Center, JIRA, APSS, Polarion.